Benefits of yoga for women

 Significant improvements were seen in a number of different factors including systolic blood pressure and both low-density and high-density lipoprotein cholesterol levels.

-Benefit 8: Delays the Onset of Alzheimer’s Disease
+Benefit 8: Yoga could help delay the onset of Alzheimer’s disease

 Nearly two thirds of Americans living with Alzheimer’s are women.

-Findings published in the Journal of Alzheimer’s Research found that yoga could delay the onset of the disease.
+Findings published in the Journal of Alzheimer’s Research reported that yoga could delay the onset of the disease.[13]

-Combined with the healing powers of meditation, yoga was found to delay the cognitive impairment that is normally the first indicator of Alzheimer’s.
+Combined with all the health advantages of meditation, yogic exercises were found to delay the cognitive impairment that is normally the first indicator of Alzheimer’s.

 Women are nearly twice as likely to be diagnosed with an anxiety disorder.

-Looking at eight different studies focused on yoga and anxiety, results were consistently positive.
+Experts at the University of Westminster in London, looked at eight different studies focused on yoga and anxiety, finding that results were consistently positive.

 Laura Smith